No alarm in OPEC yet on falling oil price

 "But Brent is still more than $100 a barrel.
 OPEC will wait and see."

-OPEC's Gulf members Saudi Arabia, Kuwait, the United Arab Emirates and Qatar are typically the 12-member organisation's most moderate on prices.
+OPEC's Gulf members Saudi Arabia, Kuwait, the United Arab Emirates and Qatar are typically the 12-member organization's most moderate on prices.
 Saudi Arabia holds most of its unused production capacity.

 Riyadh and other Gulf countries unilaterally increased production after Iran and other members including African countries and Venezuela blocked a Saudi-led proposal at OPEC's last meeting in June to increase its output targets.